Ex-Justice Cheri Beasley joins North Carolina Senate race

 Democratic Gov. Roy Cooper named her the high court’s chief justice in 2019.
 But then she narrowly lost election to a full term as chief justice in 2020, falling short by just 401 votes out of nearly 5.4 million ballots cast as she was defeated by Associate Justice Paul Newby.

-Despite her past electoral successes, Beasley faces a formidable opponent in Democratic state Sen. Jeff Jackson, a progressive candidate who raised nearly $1.3 million between the time he entered the race in late January and the end of March.
+Despite her past electoral successes, Beasley faces a formidable opponent in Democratic state Sen. Jeff Jackson, a white progressive candidate who raised nearly $1.3 million between the time he entered the race in late January and the end of March.
 Jackson has a much wider social media following, can generate attention through his work in state government and has been campaigning on a tour of all 100 counties.

+But Michael Bitzer, a political scientist at Catawba College in North Carolina who tracks state elections, believes Beasley is in a better position to win the Democratic primary than Jackson, despite the state senator’s three-month head start.

+“Jackson certainly has social media awareness, but running a statewide campaign is very different,” Bitzer said.
+“When you’re talking about the base of the Democratic primary who will be the electorate in the primary, I’d have to give a slight edge to Beasley just because she has that recognition amongst the grassroots folks, particularly among the African American coalition.”

-Former state Sen. Erica Smith, who unsuccessfully sought the 2020 Democratic nomination for U.S. Senate, is trying again to pull off a victory.
+Former state Sen. Erica Smith, who unsuccessfully sought the 2020 Democratic Senate nomination, said in a statement that Beasley’s entry means there are now “two viable and qualified Black women running for U.S. Senate at the same time.”

+But Bitzer said the primary is essentially a two-person race now, with Beasley’s announcement effectively ending Smith’s chances.

 Virologist Richard Watkins and Beaufort Mayor Rett Newton are also seeking the Democratic nod.

+“The three other candidates are likely to stay in the race, but the conventional wisdom and the sense on the ground is that it’s now Beasley versus Jackson,” Bitzer said.
+“With Beasley’s entrance to the race, all eyes will be on her and how Jackson will respond.”

 Follow Anderson on Twitter at https://twitter.com/BryanRAnderson.